jansabbe/jansabbe.github.io/_posts/2018-05-03-clean-architecture.md

 # Conclusion

 There are many variants of clean, hexagonal and the onion architecture.
 Yet they all stress the importance of separation of concerns.
 They avoid infrastructural dependencies in the domain layer.
 This not only improves testability.
 It also allows you to postpone technical decisions till a time where you know more.
-While powerfull, this architectural style is pretty simple.
+While powerful, this architectural style is pretty simple.
 In a next post I hope to show you with a concrete example.